 A multitude of nations attack “us” or the nation that Isaiah addressed in his prophecies: the southern kingdom of Judah (as opposed to the northern nation of Israel).
 The Jewish people make up the modern State of Israel (which is why they almost called it the State of Judah).
 Therefore the description fits yet another Middle East war where Israel is attacked by her mainly Arab and Islamic neighbors such as Syria, Lebanon, Egypt, Jordan and probably also Iran (who is not Arab).
-Yet, like before, Israel will be victorious—and quickly.
+Yet, like before, Israel will be victorious—and probably even quicker than in the Six Day War of 1967.
 Notice in verse 14 that it takes only from one evening until the next morning to achieve decisive victory.

-Aware of the above, prophecy teachers have naturally been expecting and predicting Isaiah 17's fulfillment practically every year.
-Even after all the wars and the constant tensions, the war that seals Damascus's fate has still not come.
-What are we missing?
+With regular eruptions of conflict in the Middle East, prophecy teachers have naturally been expecting and predicting Isaiah 17's fulfillment practically every year.
+Yet, even after all the wars and the constant tensions, the war that seals Damascus's fate has still not come.

 Some think that Iran's nuclear enrichment program is the missing key because of Israel's threat to strike Iran over it and Iran's promises to retaliate strongly in response.
 It is possible that a wider Middle East war including Syria could be triggered by this conflict.
 Yet, as covered earlier, preemptive strikes by Israel are nothing new.
 They have yet to lead to wider war, let alone a military response.

-Between 1948 and 1973, Israel fought four wars with her allied Arab neighbors.
+Here's the thing: Between 1948 and 1973, Israel fought four wars with her allied Arab neighbors.
 That's an average of one war every eight years.
 However, it has now been four decades since that last major war, the Yom Kippur War in 1973.
 There must be a reason for this record span of time without more major conflicts.
 It is obvious from the news that the Arabs did not change; they are still hostile and object to the existence of Israel in their midst.
-Yet they have stopped trying to wipe Israel out as before.
-Why?
+Yet they have stopped trying to launch massive attacks on Israel together as three times before.

-It is reported that in that last war (The Yom Kippur War), Israel had nuclear weapons loaded on the fighters planes ready to go if things continued to worsen for her.
-True or not, the Arabs know Israel has these weapons and is willing to use them if necessary just as they are willing to do unpopular preemptive strikes when necessary.
+I think the answer is obvious if you think about it.
+Israel's growing nuclear arsenal and increasing capability to deliver it is why.
+As reported in Der Spiegel, intelligence sources confirm that in that last war (The Yom Kippur War), Israel had nuclear weapons loaded on the fighters planes ready to go if things continued to worsen for her.
+The Arabs know Israel has these weapons and is willing to use them if necessary just as they are willing to do unpopular preemptive strikes when necessary.
 This nuclear deterrent would explain the relative quiet since 1973.
-It changed the balance of power.
-Israel's enemies risk inviting asymmetrical force if they try to defeat and take over Israel as they did when the State of Israel formed in 1948.
+It has changed the balance of power.
+Israel's enemies risk inviting asymmetrical force if they try to overrun and take over Israel as they did when the State of Israel formed in 1948.
 For this reason, I believe the Arabs have not joined in war against Israel again.

 Of course, the more radical states, like Iran and Syria still talk and act belligerently.
 However, most of the Arab states are moderate and have had peace treaties with Israel for years now.
-Although they may not like Israel, they must realize that they have too much to lose and too little to gain by trying to destroy Israel now.
-The prophesied war of Isaiah 17 will simply not happen under these conditions no matter how much tension with Iran or Syria we see or how many times prophecy teachers predict it.
+Although they may not like Israel, they must realize how much they have to lose compared to what little they have to gain by trying to invade Israel now.
+The prophesied war of Isaiah 17 will simply not happen as long as Israel has a strong nuclear deterrent no matter how much tension with Iran or Syria we see or how many times prophecy teachers predict it.